natalieagus/50002/docs/Labs/lab3.md

 In this way, incomplete or intermediate values are *NEVER* observed outside the stage.
 Only **fully settled** results are allowed to move forward in time.

 ### Preface
 In this lab, we will use dffs to construct registers and create our first clocked circuits.
-With this, we should begin to seee our design not as a collection of gates, but as a machine that moves *forward* one step at a time, **on each clock edge**.
+With this, we should begin to see our design not as a collection of gates, but as a machine that moves *forward* one step at a time, **on each clock edge**.
 Although many signals may exist in parallel, **the system progresses in a sequence of moments**.

 *Each clock edge represents ONE new state. *